-What is the annual allowance?Fri Feb 05 09:25:01 GMT 2016
+What is the annual allowance?Tue Dec 20 16:14:02 GMT 2016

 In addition to the MPAA, a person can still accrue benefits in a defined benefit arrangement.
 If the MPAA is not exceeded, then the combined total of all the pension savings that can be made will be subject to the £40,000 annual allowance.
 Special rules apply in the first year that the reduced MPAA first applies to the individual.

-From 6 April 2016, a tapered annual allowance for higher earners is being introduced.
+A tapered annual allowance for higher earners was introduced in April 2016.
 Please see FAQ 'What is tapered annual allowance?'(Opens new window)